-The Phil and Teds travel crib (the Traveller) is one of the lightest travel cribs on the market.
+The Phil and Teds Traveller travel crib is one of the lightest, most compact and most portable travel cribs on the market.
 Weighing in at only 6 Ibs, we had to wonder if the company sacrificed usability to keep the weight down.
-This review is based on 6 months of personally testing it – keep reading to find out what we think.
+This review is based on 6 months of personally testing it – keep reading to find out what we think and how it performed during our own travel tests.

 Introducing the Traveller Crib